HMS Cambrian (1916): Construction and career

 Cambrian, the fourth ship of her name in the Royal Navy, was laid down by Pembroke Dockyard in Pembroke Dock, Wales, on 8 December 1914, launched on 3 March 1916, and completed in May 1916.
 She was commissioned into service that same month and was assigned to the 4th Light Cruiser Squadron of the Grand Fleet in which she served through the end of World War I and until 1919.
 The squadron was generally tasked with screening the battleships of the Grand Fleet during the war.
 The ship did not participate in the inconclusive Action of 19 August 1916 with the rest of her squadron.
 The squadron was briefly detached from the Grand Fleet in March 1917 to fruitlessly patrol off the Norwegian coast when news of a blockade runner was received by the Admiralty.

 At the beginning of 1919, Cambrian was refitted in Rosyth before she sailed for Devonport where she was visited by the Edward, Prince of Wales on 13 June.
 The ship was assigned to the 8th Light Cruiser Squadron on the North America and West Indies Station, based at the Royal Naval Dockyard, on Ireland Island in the Imperial fortress colony of Bermuda the following month, where she served until 1923.
 Cambrians crew spent several days in August trying to tow off the schooner Bella Scott after she had run aground near Kingston, Jamaica and received a brief refit in Bermuda in March–April 1920.
 The Prince of Wales again visited the ship on 26 September in Dominica.
 On 25 January 1921, she was inspected by Vice-Admiral Sir William Pakenham at Bermuda and again on 17 June.
 The ship arrived at Plymouth, Massachusetts to participate in the Pilgrim Tercentenary celebrations on 31 July.

 She was part of the 2nd Light Cruiser Squadron of the Atlantic Fleet from August 1922 until June 1924, and was detached to support British interests during the Chanak Crisis of 1922–23.
 She escorted the seaplane carrier from the UK to Turkey from 27 September to 8 October and was later guard ship at Smyrna in December.

 The ship was decommissioned in June 1924 and began a refit that lasted into 1926, during which her aft control tower and searchlight platform was removed, when she was recommissioned to serve in the 2nd Light Cruiser Squadron of the Mediterranean Fleet where she participated in a fleet exercise in March 1929.
-After transporting troops to China in 1929, she was decommissioned in November 1929 and assigned to the Nore Reserve.
+After transporting troops to China in 1929, she was decommissioned in November 1929 and assigned to the Reserve at Nore.
 She was recommissioned as the flagship of the Nore Reserve in March 1931 and was then decommissioned in July 1933 at Sheerness and listed for sale.
 Cambrian was sold for scrap on 28 July 1934.